malishav/OSCOAP/draft-selander-ace-object-security-05.md

 This example is based on AES-CCM with the MAC truncated to 8 bytes.

-It is assumed that the nonce is generated from the Sequence Number and some previously agreed upon static IV.
-This means it is not required to explicitly send the whole nonce in the message.
+It is assumed that the IV is generated from the Sequence Number and some previously agreed upon static IV.
+This means it is not required to explicitly send the whole IV in the message.

 Since the key is implicitly known by the recipient, the COSE_Encrypted_Tagged structure is used (Section 5.2 of {{I-D.ietf-cose-msg}}).